 St. Matthew Church, Windham

-Each year Catholic men from around New Hampshire gather together for the annual Men of St. Joseph Mass and breakfast and to celebrate the Feast of our Patron, Saint Joseph.
-The date is already set for next year.
-Mark your calendars for Saturday, March 17, 2018.
+Each year, Catholic men from around New Hampshire gather together for the annual Men of St. Joseph Mass and breakfast and to celebrate the Feast of our Patron, Saint Joseph.
+This year's Mass and breakfast occurred on Saturday, March 17, 2018.
 Photos are now available courtesy of Michael Richards.
 Watch eNews for when registrations will be available for next year's event.